Many expatriates to Gambia live between Fajara,

 Anything you don't want to get damaged, such as glass, antique

-furniture and delicate

-etc., because the climate is humid,
+furniture and delicate clothing etc., because the climate is humid,

 and domestic workers are unaware of special treatment that some

-Always consult your doctor first.)
+Always consult your doctor first.

-Yellow Fever: Vaccination, which is valid for 10 years, is
+Yellow Fever: Vaccination, which is valid for 10 years, is strongly

-Senegal a Yellow Fever vaccination certificate is essential.
+a Yellow Fever vaccination certificate is essential.